HarlowMoran/CSC120-A6/reflection.md

 Use this file to record your reflection on this assignment.

 What are your initial impressions of how `Unit Testing` affects your programming?
+I can totally understand why it might be helpful!
+That being said, my main struggles in this class are with 1. syntax 2. understanding the objectives of assignments 3. knowing what steps I should take to accomplish those objectives.
+Unit testing seems very helpful for people who have a better understanding of what they are doing.
+However right now I feel like there is a higher chance of me incorectly writing the unit tests, and digging myself an even deeper hole, than there is of me actually benefiting for the unit testing.
+That being said, if I were to achieve a better understanding of Object Oriented programming in the future, I see why unit tests might come in very handy.

 What worked, what didn't, what advice would you give someone taking this course in the future?
+I felt really lost on this assignment.
+I am getting some red lines under anything relating to FuelType, but I think that is because the defining of FuelType was lost somewhere in bringing A4 over to A6.
+Speaking of which, because my A4 wasn't perfect and polished to begin with, that made A6 quite a bit more challenging.
+Because of this, I found myself turning to the internet to help with some debugging.
+For example, I never would have thought to turn printManifest into a toString without some external research.

+As for the tests I implemented, I attemtped to do all 10 tests that were asked for in the README document, as detailed in the instructions.
+If any of the implementations test something other than what you specified in the instructions, that is error on my part.